1985 Georgia Southern Eagles football team

 The 1985 Georgia Southern Eagles football team represented the Georgia Southern Eagles of Georgia Southern College (now known as Georgia Southern University) during the 1985 NCAA Division I-AA football season.
 The Eagles played their home games at Paulson Stadium in Statesboro, Georgia.
 The team was coached by Erk Russell, in his fourth year as head coach for the Eagles.
+They went on to defeat Furman 44-42 in the Division 1-AA Championship Game to win their first of six Division 1-AA Championships and the first of two in a row.

+Offensive Coordinator Paul Johnson, who would go on to be the head coach at Navy and Georgia Tech at the Division 1 level, specifically curtailed the offensive scheme, known as the Hambone, around quarterback Tracy Ham.
+Ham was an incredible athlete who can both run and pass, making the option offense of the Hambone very successful.
+Johnson would go on to popularize and refine a similar offense to the Hambone known as the flexbone, which has had great success across college football for many coaches and teams.